SCHEDULES

 Winter

-On October 12, 1492, Italian navigator Christopher Columbus landed in the New World.
-Although most other nations of the Americas observe this holiday on October 12, in the United States it takes place on the second Monday in October.
+On October 12, 1492, Italian explorer Christopher Columbus landed in the New World.
+The discovery of America happened before dawn, on October 12, 1492, when the lookout of the "Pinta" shouted "Tierra!
+Tierra!"

 Christopher Columbus